hseag/colibri_commandline/README.md

 ```
 ## Command save
 ```
-Usage: colibri save [FILE]
+Usage: colibri save [FILE] [COMMENT]
   Saves the levelling data and the last measurements in the given file FILE as a JSON file.
-If the files already exists, the data are appended.
+If the file already exists, the data are appended.
+  The optional string COMMENT is added as a comment to the measurement in the JSON file.
 ```
 ## Command selftest
 ```